acquayefrank/bool/README.md

 NB// Works as a terminal app

-PS// Had a lot of help from some collegues.
+PS// Had a lot of help from some collegues :)